SalomePlatform/hexablock/doc/gui_cyl.rst

 To create a **Cylinder** in the **Main Menu** select **Model -> Construction -> Add Cylinder**.

+There is no construction of blocks.
+Cylinder is an intermediate object built in order to make the dialog boxes of blocks construction more concise.

 **Arguments:** a vertex, a vector, a radius and a height.

 The dialogue box for the creation of a cylinder is: